GregO44/cbt-records/README.md

 ## Physical locations section

-### This section will allow the user to see exactly where our physical stores are located, with addresses and opening hours.
+### This section will allow the user to see exactly where the mockup physical stores are located, with addresses and opening hours.
 This section will be updated as these times change to keep the user up to date.
 Each section will be anchored to launch Google Maps in a new tab when clicked.

 ![Physical locations image]()